 Daytona Beach, FL

 Daytona Beach is most famous for the Daytona International Speedway, which hosts the annual Daytona 500 NASCAR race.
 It’s also loved for its beaches, boardwalk, and pier.
 As of 2018, the town on the Atlantic coast is home to 68,866 people.
 The DUI Death rate is 2.73 per 100,000 people.

 About 82,254 people live in Fort Myers, FL, a city along the Caloosahatchee River, just over 40 miles north of Naples, FL.
 Ft.
 Myers is the 10th most dangerous city in Florida for DUI, with 2.68 deaths per 100,000.

 The courts prosecute DUI aggressively in Florida because of the great potential for loss of life that comes with drunk driving.
 If you face a DUI charge, you deserve an equally aggressive representation to protect your rights and freedoms.

-Attorney Brian P. Gabriel is a leader in DUI defense and has more than 25 years of experience challenging DUI charges throughout Palm Beach County.
-Call our office at 561-622-5575 for a free consultation or complete our online contact form.
+Attorney Brian P. Gabriel is a leader in DUI defense and has more than 30 years of experience challenging DUI charges throughout Palm Beach County.
+Call Brian Gabriel at 561-622-5575 for a free consultation or complete a online contact form.
 We’re available to assist you at every step of the criminal process, and will fight to achieve the best possible outcome for your case.